-The main assumption that seems to be causing us problems is the constant catch efficiency assumption.
-We strongly suspect that trap catch efficiency changes depending on environmental conditions (turbidity, noise due to fast rotations etc).
+The main assumption that seems to be causing problems during data analysis is the constant catch efficiency assumption.
+We strongly suspect that trap catch efficiency varies depending on environmental conditions (turbidity, noise due to fast rotations etc).
 When salmon move in short-duration pulses, the catch efficiency during that short time could be quite different than the average for the whole season leading to an erroneous production estimate for that time frame.
-Unfortunately, our attempt to resolve this problem (secchi depth - catch efficiency trials) proved to be far too unreliable: even for the specific groups of fish being used.
+Unfortunately, our attempt to resolve this problem (secchi depth - catch efficiency trials) proved to be far too unreliable: even for the specific groups of hatchery-origin fish being used.

 We also assume that wild fish behave like river-acclimated hatchery fish, and that catch efficiencies prior to hatchery releases are similar to those after hatchery releases.
-With the advent of ~100% marking, we can now see that the bulk of wild smolts do have a similar outmigration pattern to hatchery fish, and that relatively few wild smolts outmigrate before hatchery releases begin.
+With the advent of ~100% marking in 2005, we can now see that the majority of wild smolts do have a similar outmigration pattern to hatchery fish, and that relatively few wild smolts outmigrate before hatchery releases begin.
 Consequently, even if this assumption is faulty, it should have relatively little impact on the wild production estimates unless the difference in catch efficiency is very large.